joshuawalcher/get-active-wordpress-users/README.md

 # get-active-wordpress-users

-This is a program that will find all users of your WordPress site and export a CSV with that information.
+These are programs for finding active and inactive users of your WordPress site.
+The programs export a CSV with that information.

-The file should be installed in the root of your WordPress installation for it to be able to find the WordPress initiation file.
+The files should be installed in the root of your WordPress installation for them to be able to find the WordPress initiation file.

+After you have run the program, download the files to your local computer and then FTP into your server and remove both these programs and the generated files.